htcondor/htcondor/docs/man-pages/condor_submit.rst

     number provided on the
     **queue**\ :index:`queue<single: queue; submit commands>` argument.
 This variable changes at the same rate as ProcId when it changes at all.
-    For submit files that don’t make use of the queue number option, Step will always be 0.
-For submit files that don’t make use of any of the foreach options, Step and ProcId will always be the same.
+    For submit files that don't make use of the queue number option, Step will always be 0.
+For submit files that don't make use of any of the foreach options, Step and ProcId will always be the same.
  ItemIndex
     Set to the index within the item list being processed by the various queue foreach options.
-For submit files that don’t make use of any queue foreach list, ItemIndex will always be 0 For submit files that make use of a slice to select only some items in a foreach list, ItemIndex will only be set to selected values.
+For submit files that don't make use of any queue foreach list, ItemIndex will always be 0 For submit files that make use of a slice to select only some items in a foreach list, ItemIndex will only be set to selected values.